Miyunn/function-row-to-number-row/Readme.md

-Download and Launch on functionkeyscript.exe to use the script

-If the program needs to be started automatically at boot
+# Function Row to Number Row

+## Usage
+When the **Scroll Lock** is **active** on the keyboard, the function row of the keyboard will act as the number row just like how most 60/65% keyboard but reversed. 🙃

+Just run the executable file to use

+## Instructions to auto start on windows login

-1. Put autostart.bat in the startup folder (type 'shell:startup' in run to open location)
+1. Put autostart.bat in the startup folder (Start up Folder can be located by executing the following in 'Run' `shell:startup` )

 2. Move the executable to "C:\Windows\System32\"

+Note : Application needs adminstration privilages to overide some applications, this can be bypassed by adding the executable file to the Systems32 folder, When the auto start script is executed on user login this will bypass the need to approve manual UAC authentication